DHTMLX/gantt-docs/data/api/gantt_onbeforetaskdisplay_event.md

 onBeforeTaskDisplay
 =============

-@short:fires after the tasks have been loaded to the Gantt chart but before they are displayed
+@short: fires after the tasks have been loaded to the Gantt chart, but before they are displayed

 @params:
-- id	string, number	the task id
+- id		string,number		the task id
 - task		object				the task object

 @returns:
 - result     boolean       defines whether the default action of the event will be triggered (<b>true</b>) or canceled (<b>false</b>)